 2. Honer (porcelain knob and tube insulators are great).

 4. Hand files (coarse and fine).

-1. Ball peen hammer and anvil (or piece
+1. Ball peen hammer and anvil (or piece of heavy metal).

 2. Naval Jelly (follow instructions; use mask and safety glasses).